Chinese BBQ Pork Recipe

 What is a Char Siu sauce made of?

-While there are variations to each recipe, a fairly simple Char Siu sauce includes soy sauce, hoisin sauce, and Chinese five-spice powder.
-Some ingredients call for sherry, but you can leave that out if you want.
+It typically includes soy sauce, hoisin sauce, and Chinese five-spice powder.
+Some recipes call for sherry, but it’s not essential.

 Is Char Siu the same as Roast Pork?